-- 6. Borrowed players must adhere to the following restrictions during play: - Borrowed players may not pitch. - Borrowed players may start the game only if ALL regular players present start the game. - Borrowed players shall be subject to the normal substitution, player rotation, and minimum playing time rules of the level for which they are borrowed. - For non-majors games borrowed players shall be listed in the batting order after regular players. - For Majors games with fewer than 9 players borrowed players shall be listed in the batting order after regular players. - f.
-For Majors games with 9 or more regular players borrowed players may not bat until all 9 regular players in the line-up have batted.
+- 6. Called-up players must adhere to the following restrictions during play: - Called-up players may not pitch. - Called-up players may start the game only if ALL regular players present start the game. - Called-up players shall be subject to the normal substitution, player rotation, and minimum playing time rules of the level for which they are called-up. - d.
+For non-majors games called-up players shall be listed in the batting order after regular players. - For Majors games with fewer than 9 players called-up players shall be listed in the batting order after regular players. - For Majors games with 9 or more regular players called-up players may not bat until all rostered players present for the game have batted.

-- 7. If, having borrowed player(s), a manager learns that additional regular players will be available so that the borrowed player is not needed, he/she should immediately notify the borrowed player(s).
-If it is too late to provide reasonable notice, or if for any other reason a borrowed player(s) should arrive at the field prior to the start of the game in uniform and ready to play, he/she will be considered a member of the team roster for that game, subject to the borrowed player(s) restrictions set forth above. - Managers will identify borrowed players at the plate conference.
+- 7. If, having called-up player(s), a manager learns that additional regular players will be available so that the called-up player is not needed, he/she should immediately notify the called-up player(s).
+If it is too late to provide reasonable notice, or if for any other reason a called-up player(s) should arrive at the field prior to the start of the game in uniform and ready to play, he/she will be considered a member of the team roster for that game, subject to the called-up player(s) restrictions set forth above. - Managers will identify called-up players at the plate conference.
 The umpire will enforce this rule when a violation is called to his or her attention.
-Violation of the rule is not grounds for protest, but may be a ground for disciplinary action. - Any manager borrowing a player(s) shall notify his/her League Director by e-mail with the names of the player(s) being borrowed.

-B. Release of Players During the Regular Season.

-- No manager shall delete a player's name from a team roster without Player Agent approval. - 2.
-Once the draft and/or team assignments are complete, managers may petition the Player Agent for release of a player in any of the following circumstances: (a) relocation or extended travel; (b) extended injury or illness; (c) termination of league participation; (d) unexcused absences from practices and/or games; (e) any other reason that would inhibit player participation for a significant portion of the season or necessary to maintain adherence to Little League ideals. - Managers MUST notify the Player Agent within 72 hours should a player be lost to a team during the regular season for any reason that could be expected to cause the player to miss three or more weeks of play. - The Player Agent will verify the situation with the player's parent or guardian prior to advising the Executive Committee, which will approve release or retention of the player within 48 hours. - Playing ability will have no bearing upon release of a player. - The President and/or Player Agent will notify the player's parent or guardian in writing of any approved player release.
+Violation of the rule is not grounds for protest, but may be a ground for disciplinary action. - Any manager calling-up a player(s) shall notify his/her League Director by e-mail with the names of the player(s) being called-up. - 10.
+Managers and/or coaches will not have the right to randomly pick and choose players to call-up.
+Managers that call-up players without following the Player Agent overviewed processed may be subject to disciplinary action which may include, but not limited to, declaration of the player as an eligible before, during, or after the game, forfeit of the game, suspension of the manager for future games or suspension of practice time slots for the team. - B. Release of Players During the Regular Season. - No manager shall delete a player's name from a team roster without Player Agent approval. - 2.
+Once the draft and/or team assignments are complete, managers may petition the Player Agent for release of a player in any of the following circumstances: (a) relocation or extended travel; (b) extended injury or illness; (c) termination of league participation; (d) unexcused absences from practices and/or games; (e) any other reason that would inhibit player participation for a significant portion of the season or necessary to maintain adherence to Little League ideals. - Managers MUST notify the Player Agent within 72 hours should a player be lost to a team during the regular season for any reason that could be expected to cause the player to miss three or more weeks of play.

+- The Player Agent will verify the situation with the player's parent or guardian prior to advising the Executive Committee, which will approve release or retention of the player within 48 hours. - 5.
+Playing ability will have no bearing upon release of a player. - The President and/or Player Agent will notify the player's parent or quardian in writing of any approved player release.